Getting Started

 The audit modules

-1. Property Configuration — 30 checks via the GA4 Admin API.
+- Property Configuration.
+30 checks via the GA4 Admin API.
 Always runs first.

-2. Tag, Consent & Event Validation — 47 checks using a headless browser crawl of your live site.
+- Tag, Consent & Event Validation.
+47 checks using a headless browser crawl of your live site.

-3. UTM & Campaign Integrity — attribution and campaign checks against your GA4 reporting data.
+- UTM & Campaign Integrity. attribution and campaign checks against your GA4 reporting data.

-4. Data Quality & Events — 61 checks for anomalies, bot traffic, duplicate events, and engagement quality.
+- Data Quality & Events.
+61 checks for anomalies, bot traffic, duplicate events, and engagement quality.

-5. E-commerce Integrity — 30 checks that require purchase events to be present in your data.
+- E-commerce Integrity.
+30 checks that require purchase events to be present in your data.

 How long does an audit take?

 Most audits complete in under 10 minutes.
-The browser crawl for the Tag & Consent module is the most time-consuming step, as it loads multiple pages of your site in a real headless browser to verify tag firing and consent signal timing.
+The Tag & Consent crawl is the slowest step — it loads multiple pages in a headless browser to verify tag firing and consent signal timing.

 What to watch during the audit

-The audit progress page shows a real-time status for each module: queued, running, complete, or failed.
-Modules run in order, so if Property Configuration encounters an unrecoverable error (such as an expired token), later modules won't run.
+The progress page shows a live status per module: queued, running, complete, or failed.
+If Property Configuration hits an unrecoverable error (e.g. expired token), later modules don't run.

 What to do if the audit fails

-• Property has no data — GA4 Audits needs at least 7 days of data for most modules.
+- Property has no data.
+Tag & Analytics Audit needs at least 7 days of data for most modules.

-• Site crawl blocked — your website may have bot protection that blocks the crawler.
-Add the GA4 Audits user agent to your allowlist or contact support.
+- Site crawl blocked. your website may have bot protection that blocks the crawler.
+Add the Tag & Analytics Audit user agent to your allowlist or contact support.